Dilbert66/esphome-vistaECP/README.md

 ## References
 You can checkout the links below for further reading and other implementation examples.
+Some portions of the code in the repositories below was used in creating the library.
 * https://github.com/TANC-security/keypad-firmware
 * https://github.com/cweemin/espAdemcoECP
 * https://github.com/TomVickers/Arduino2keypad/